MinecraftTAS/TASmod/README.md

 > [!WARNING]
 > This mod is in **early-development** and is not ready for use yet.
 If you wish to download the early testing releases, be prepared to encounter various bugs and desyncs!
+> For a more stable mod, without input recording and playback, check [LoTAS](https://github.com/MinecraftTAS/LoTAS)
 # TASmod
 A Tool-Assisted Speedrun-Mod for Minecraft 1.12.2.
 Is able to capture inputs and play them back, by pretending to be a keyboard.